Leotia viscosa

 Leotia viscosa, commonly known as chicken lips, as well as jelly baby and green jelly drops, is a species of mushroom in the Leotiaceae family.
 Its stipe is yellow and the cap is green.
 The cap comes in a variety of shapes.
+L. viscosa is known from North America and China.

 The species grows under oak trees or on dead logs.
 It is regarded as nonpoisonous.